My flirtation with this fascinating new (to me) fruit began sometime last year when I saw dried goldenberries on the shelf at Costco.

 So last week when I decided it was time to actually learn something about this fruit beyond what was on the package, it took me a while to track down nutrition data, because goldenberries are known by several other names.

 You may have heard them called cape gooseberries, not to be confused with the numerous other fruits called gooseberries (they’re not related).
-One of the first English-speaking locales where they were popularized was Cape Horn, South Africa, thus the name.
+One of the first English-speaking locales where they were popularized was Cape of Good Hope, South Africa, thus the name.

 You may also see the latin name, physalis.
 It’s Physalis peruviana, to be precise, in reference to Peru, one of the South American countries where they grow in abundance.
 You might also see them sold as Inca berries or pichuberries, to capitalize on the cache of Peru’s Machu Picchu.

 They’re also called giant groundcherries, peruvian groundcherries, poha (in Hawaii), jam fruit (in India) as well as many other names in different languages.